tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 1.1 Purpose

-The purpose of this document is to provide a practical guide to understanding and using the BDQ Fitness for Use Framework Ontology, represented by the `bdqffdq:` vocabulary.
+The purpose of this document is to provide a practical guide to understanding and using the [Biodiversity Data Quality Fitness for Use Framework Ontology](../../../vocabulary/bdqffdq.owl), represented by the `bdqffdq:` vocabulary.
 This ontology defines a formal framework for describing data quality in the context of biodiversity data, emphasizing that quality is always relative to a particular purpose or use.

 The document explains key concepts from the ontology, including `UseCase`, `InformationElement`, `Specification`, and `Criterion`, and shows how they support the structure and semantics of BDQ Tests.
 It provides context, illustrative examples, and guidance for interpreting the ontology as applied in real-world implementations.